maxehnert/Front-end-Developer-Interview-Questions/Answers/general.md

   - Change my formatting to match the project format guidelines.
 * Describe how you would create a simple slideshow page.
 * What tools do you use to test your code's performance?
+  - Google Page Speed Test gives a good breakdown of events.
+  - Chrome dev tools has many great ways to check your load times amongst other things.
 * If you could master one technology this year, what would it be?
+  - JavaScript.
+Master a technology in one year, two, even three seems unlikely however.
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
   - an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.